phreaknik/phonon-network/README.md

   }
 ```

-Here the card receives a hash and signs it using its authentication key (`certsAuthPrivate`), returning that signature as a response.
+Here the card receives a hash and signs it using its identity key (`certsAuthPrivate`), returning that signature as a response.
 Thus, the requester can verify that the public key yeilded from the card earlier corresponds to the private key which made this signature.

 ## Certifying a Card